implico/frontend-starter/README.md

 }
 ```

-For key layout tags you can provide only the keyword:
+For the key layout tags you can provide only the keyword:
 ```sass
 header.layout {
   ...